siara-cc/Unishox2/paper/paper.md

 A hybrid encoding method is proposed relying on the three encoding techniques `viz.` Entropy encoding, Dictionary coding and Delta encoding methods for optimal compression.

-While existing techniques focus on either Unicode character sequences or only English characters, Unishox uses multiple techhniques to achieve the best compression ratio all round.
+While existing techniques focus on either Unicode character sequences or only English characters, Unishox uses multiple techniques to achieve the best compression ratio all round.

 For Unicode, Delta encoding is proposed because usually the difference between subsequent symbols is quite less while encoding text of a particular language.
 SCSU is slightly better with switching windows, but overall it was found that plain Delta coding works well considering that usually there is only one language text to be compressed and some languages span a lot of windows.